 - Did I make the requirement thinking it was reasonable and fair to everyone?

 Sometimes the ability of workers to fulfill job requirements is impacted by part of a person’s identity protected by the Code, such as disability, place of origin, or age.

-- Have I considered options for how someone who can’t meet this requirement because of a part of their identity protected by the Code could still do the job?
+- Have I considered options for someone who can’t meet this requirement because of a part of their identity protected by the Code?
+How could they still do the job?